MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/how-to/credential-persistence.md

 Once you have a store credential, you need to add it to the registered repository.
 Create a **PSCredentialInfo** object that references the store credential.
-You can register a new **PSResourceRepository** add this to an existing one using the `Set-PSResourceRepository` cmdlet. registration.
+You can register a new **PSResourceRepository** or add the credential to an existing one using the `Set-PSResourceRepository` cmdlet.
 This example shows how to register a new repository.

 ```powershell
 $registerPSResourceRepositorySplat = @{